MinMengbin/QSB-USB2Serial/README.md

 Then you will see one line below from the printed results.

                     ATTRS{serial}=="81830"
-Go to directory of
+Go to directory of /etc/udev/rules.d/

-add
+Add 990-usdigital-qsbadapter.rules by using command

+          sudo nano 990-usdigital-qsbadapter.rules
+Then put the followings into the file

           #This rule file is used to assign names for qsb adapter from USdigital
           KERNELS=="1-8",SUBSYSTEMS=="usb",ATTRS{serial}=="81830",NAME="qsb81830"
           KERNELS=="1-8",SUBSYSTEMS=="usb",ATTRS{serial}=="81658",NAME="qsb81658"
 test your rules, you can run